-Drawing on its extensive Documentation Bank of artists' documentation, talking heads and selected Agency projects, the Agency offers a diverse range of screening programmes of contemporary Live Art practices for presentation as exhibitions or as theatrical screenings within international festivals and events.
+Drawing on the extensive resources we hold in our Study Room and Live Online Channels, LADA offers a diverse range of screening programmes of Live Art practices for presentation as exhibitions or as theatrical screenings within international festivals and events.
 The screening programmes are curated and compiled in close collaboration with host partners and are tailored to respond to their artistic aspirations and curatorial approaches.
-Click here for more information about the Documentation Bank.

 LADA offers a range of Talks including an introduction to the concept and practice of Live Art, an overview of Live Art activities in the UK, and ways of being, and surviving, as a Live Artist.
 Talks draw on LADA’s extensive resources and experiences to provide engaging sessions tailored to different contexts and constituencies, and are aimed at general audiences interested in contemporary art and more specialist artists, curators and higher education institutions.
 Alongside bespoke talks, LADA also has a number of pre-prepared talks available for presenters to deliver themselves:

 - The Performance Pack : A performance enabler, an educational resource and a limited edition artwork.
 The Performance Pack takes the form of an entertaining illustrated lecture about performance, and especially the relationship between performance and fine art.
 It comes as a pre-packed performance lecture kit containing everything you need, including script, audio-visual material, props and suggestions for staging.
 Commissioned by LADA and Tate Modern, and conceived and created by Joshua Sofaer.
 Click here for more information about the The Performance Pack.